hofmanradek/kaas/README.md

 #### Persisting of Results ####

 KaaS supports user accounts.
 User must authenticate to use web and REST API interfaces.
-More details on user authentication can be found in dedicated sections of this document.
+More details on user authentication can be found in dedicated Sections of this document.
 This enables us to monitor and control usage of the application and provides us means to keep track of user accounts and tasks of respective users.
-All tasks are persisted in relational DB using `KnapsackTask` DB model reflecting task structure above plus additional information including:
+All tasks are persisted in relational DB using `KnapsackTask` DB model reflecting the task structure above plus additional information including:

 * celery_task_id
 * User: Django User object
 * status (`CRATED`, `SUCCESS`, `FAILURE`)
-* task inputs and outputs: `solver_type`, `inputs`, `results` if `status` == `SUCCESS`
+* task inputs and outputs: `solver_type`, `inputs`, `results` (if `status` == `SUCCESS`)
-* Detail description of exception which occurred during celery execution (if `status` == `FAILURE`):
+* detail description of exception which occurred during celery execution (if `status` == `FAILURE`):
 	- `exception_class`,
 	- `exception_msg`,
 	- `exception_traceback`